liu-if-else/liu-if-else.github.io/_posts/2020-11-17-stencil-buffer's-uses-in-unity3d.md

 ...
 ```

-In the second pass, verteces will be magnified alone their normal direction at first.
-Most of the later rasterized fragments would be discarded since their stencil values, added by the previous pass, could not pass the "Ref 0" and "Comp Equal" test.
-On the other hand, the stencil values of the fragments in the newly inflated area should still be the initial value of zero thus they would succeed the test.
+In the second pass, at first, vertices are magnified alone their normal direction to draw a bigger image.
+Within the new rendering area, the pixels rendered by the previous pass are with stenticl value of one.
+They can not pass the "Ref 0" and "Comp Equal" test and therefore will be discarded.
+On the other hand, the fragments of the newly inflated area will succeed the test since their stencil values are still zero.

 ```c
 ...